Pips Answer for Thursday, November 6, 2025

 I looked for dominoes that could bridge these regions while satisfying the 'less than' constraints.
 The [1,1] and [0,0] dominoes were key here because they fit perfectly into the restricted spots.

-Nyt Pips hard answer for 2025-11-06
+NYT Pips hard answer for 2025-11-06

-Answer for 2025-11-06
+Complete answer for 2025-11-06 (Hard)

 For the Hard puzzle, the strategy was all about the 11 dominoes and the complex 'equals' blocks.
 I scanned the board for the 'empty' cells first to see what I couldn't use, then I tackled the 'greater than 4' region at (4,3).